frc5024/lib5k/README.md

 ### Adding a new module
 Any folder containing a `build.gradle` file can be a module.
 Make sure to add the new folder to `settings.gradle`.
 Otherwise, it will not be built

-### Updating javadoc

- 1. Run `./gradlew clean document`
- 2. Push to git

-### Building a new release

-To build a new release, first update the version number at the top of `build.gradle`.

-Next, run `./gradlew clean buildRelease`.
-This will build all modules individually, then also build a packaged jar with everything in it.
-All files will be exported to the `_release` folder.
-Team members with permission to publish releases can then create a new GitHub release [here](https://github.com/frc5024/lib5k/releases/new).

-Otherwise, you can just use these files, and follow [the instructions above](#using).

 ## Troubleshooting